 The largest attraction outside the confines of the Barrio Historico is the Plaza de Toros Real de San Carlos, a rundown bullring a couple of miles from the plaza.
 Built in 1910 to attract bloodlusters from Buenos Aires, the Moorish bull ring amazingly only put on eight events before being closed down due to a ban on the sport in Uruguay.
-Unfortunately the public is not allowed inside due to safety precautions, so you are limited to observing from the outside.
+Unfortunately the public is not allowed inside due to safety precautions, so visitors are limited to observing it from the outside.

 Trips to Colonia to Renew the Argentine Visa

 Anyone who plans on staying in Argentina for any length of time on only a tourist visa will soon find themselves considering the short hop over to Colonia, which, being in another country of course, will instantly renew your tourist visa for another three months, no matter the length of your stay.

 Although some choose to make a weekend of it, most are there and back within a day.
 Those who go to Uruguay to renew their visa repeatedly may bump up against problems with immigration officials — Argentina is currently cracking down on those who live in Argentina for extended periods on a tourist visa.

 ⇒ Check out Colonia Day Tour options online now